prakol16/CS166-final-project-bloomier-filters/part2.md

 So far, we've been visualizing our hash functions and elements as a bipartite graph, with
 $$n$$ books on the left and $$m$$ hashes on the right.
-This is fine, but to bring us more in line with the terminology of [this paper](https://arxiv.org/pdf/1907.04749.pdf) by Dietzfelbinger et al., we will transition to the terminology of "hypergraphs."
+This is fine, but to bring us more in line with the terminology of [this paper](https://arxiv.org/pdf/1907.04749.pdf) by Dietzfelbinger et al. (which forms most of the basis of this part), we will transition to the terminology of "hypergraphs."
 A hypergraph is simply a generalization of a graph where edges can connect more than two vertices.
 In other words, rather than thinking of edges as lines between vertices, think of them as blobs that can include many vertices.
 For example, if our bipartite graph looks like this (with each book having $$k=3$$ hashes):